 If you plan on traveling to the West Coast in Ireland consider adding a day trip to one or all of the Aran Islands.
 The Aran Islands are a small group of rocky islands off the west coast of Ireland located in beautiful Galway Bay.
 The three islands are Inis Mor (Inishmore), Inish Meain (Inishmaan), and the smallest of the three islands, Inisheer.
 These beautiful rugged islands are known for breathtaking vistas, a temperate climate, and limestone walls that surround small farms.

 Visitors come to the islands to visit the Iron Age fort, Dun Aengus, buy Aran sweaters, bike the islands or stay in a bed and breakfast, hotel or hostel on the islands.
 Other popular destinations are Temple Benen, an 11th century oratory, on Inishmore.
 If you're lucky enough to travel in Ireland on a clear day you'll have many beautiful photos of this unique historical landscape.

-In 2008 I was fortunate enough to visit Ireland and tour the Aran Islands with my aunt and uncle.
+In 2008 I was fortunate enough to visit Ireland and tour the Aran Islands with my family members.
 It was a beautiful sunny day that started with us choosing one of the Irish ferries to take us out to Inis Mor.
 There are quite a few Irish ferries to choose from, you can take one of the luxury Irish ferries or just choose one that fits your schedule.

 Our day on Inish Mor was filled with wonderful memories starting with a visit to an Irish pub where we listened to traditional music and ended with us taking a tour of the island by car.
 You can also tour Inis Mor by pony and trap, just hike the island or the most popular way to tour the island is by renting a bike.

 Aran Island Cottage